xxfoundation/elixxir-server/README.md

 ## Running the Server

+First, make sure dependencies are installed into the vendor folder by running `glide up`.
+Then, in the project directory, run `go run main.go` with the appropriate arguments.

+If what you're working on requires you to change other repos, you can remove the other repo from the vendor folder and Go's build tools will look for those packages in your Go path instead.
+Knowing which dependencies to remove can be really helpful if you're changing a lot of repos at once.

+If glide isn't working and you don't know why, try removing glide.lock and ~/.glide to brutally cleanse the cache.

-In project directory, run `$ go run main.go` with optional arguments that will override the values set in the config file:
+Many of these flags override the values set in the config file:

 |Long flag|Short flag|Description|Example|
 |---|---|---|---|